icambridge/iain.sexy/source/_drafts/2014-11-21-hack-types.markdown

 const int NUMBER_NINE = 9;
 ```

-Class variables you just put the type in between the scope keyword and the variable name.
+For class variables you just put the type in between the scope keyword and the variable name.

 ```php
 <?hh